 The Truth About Clergy Sexual Misconduct

-Anne Blythe and Dr. Dave Gemmell, DMin
+Anne Blythe and Dave Gemmell, DMin

 This podcast interview and transcript with Dave Gemmell, Associate Director of the North American Division (NAD) Ministerial Association by Anne Blythe, Executive Director of the Betrayal Trauma Recovery (BTR) support group features valuable information on clergy sexual misconduct and how it can be prevented.
 With many years of pastoral experience, Dave understands the trauma that women undergo when they are victims of clergy sexual misconduct.
 Betrayal Trauma Recovery Podcast helps women establish safety from the pain and chaos caused by their husband’s lying, gaslighting, manipulation, porn use, cheating, infidelity, emotional abuse, and narcissistic behaviors.
 BTR also assists in healing from clergy-induced trauma.